-When food waste is sent to landfill not only is energy used during transportation but as the food rots, it’s precious nutrients are lost and it emits methane gas.
+When food waste is sent to landfill, not only is the energy used during transportation but as the food rots, its precious nutrients are lost and it emits methane gas.
 Methane is a greenhouse gas that’s roughly 30x more potent than carbon dioxide.

 By composting your organic waste at home, you’re reducing the amount sent to landfill, and lowering methane emissions.